Skip to main content

 How does violence and abuse affect Native American populations?
 What factors and barriers do Native American communities face in preventing and dealing with violence?

 According to the Indian Law and Order Commission's 2013 report A Roadmap for Making Native America Safer, American Indian/Alaska Native (AI/AN) children experience post-traumatic stress disorder due to chronic exposure to violence at the same rate as veterans returning from recent wars and triple that of the general population.
-Additionally, a U.S. Department of Justice report from 2004 estimates assaults on women living on reservations to be as much as 50% higher than the next most victimized demographic.
+A 2023 Morbidity and Mortality Weekly Report found that the prevalence of 4 or more ACEs is also highest among AI/AN adults when compared to other racial and ethnic groups.
+Additionally, the National Intimate Partner and Sexual Violence Survey (NISVS) 2016/2017 Report on Sexual Violence reports that 43.7% of non-Hispanic AI/AN women experienced rape, 32% experienced sexual coercion, and 58.1% experienced unwanted sexual contact in their lifetimes.

 Tribal law enforcement and courts face complicated judicial authority and limited criminal jurisdiction in cases of abuse committed by non-AI/AN people on tribal lands, though some expansion of tribal authority was included in the Tribal Law and Order Act of 2010.
 Subsequently, the May 2013 Violence Against Women Reauthorization Act authorized special domestic violence criminal jurisdiction to tribal courts over non-Indian offenders.
 This Act includes a definition of a tribal coalition, which gives support to tribal service providers to help them establish and maintain culturally appropriate services such as shelters and rape crisis centers.

-The National Indigenous Elder Justice Initiative (NIEJI) also offers resources to support tribal capacity to access culturally appropriate support for those suffering elder abuse, neglect, and exploitation, including a Tribal Elder Protection Team Toolkit.
+The Native American Elder Justice Initiative (NAEJI) also offers resources to support tribal capacity to access culturally appropriate support for those suffering elder abuse, neglect, and exploitation.
 The 2018 Rural Monitor article Indigenous People and Domestic Violence: Who's Bringing Solutions features AI/AN community initiatives to prevent and respond to domestic violence and IPV.
+The National Indian Health Board’s Information Hub: Adverse Childhood Experiences (ACEs) in Indian Country offers resources to increase awareness and capacity to address ACEs in tribal communities.

 What are the barriers to addressing rural domestic violence/intimate partner violence?